Locations:

 What is premature ejaculation?

-Premature ejaculation is a type of sexual dysfunction that occurs when a man has an orgasm and releases (ejaculates) semen sooner than he or his partner would like.
+Premature ejaculation (PE) is a type of sexual dysfunction that occurs when a person has an orgasm and ejaculates sooner than they or their partner would like.
 It often happens before or shortly after penetration during intercourse.
-Premature ejaculation can be a frustrating experience for both you and your sexual partner and makes your sex lives less enjoyable.
-However, the good news is that it’s usually fixable!
+Premature ejaculation can be a frustrating experience for both you and your sexual partner and make your sex lives less enjoyable.

 Advertisement